-The Jack Leggett Folklore Award provides funds to one or more graduate students in Folklore to defray the cost of traveling to and attending the American Folklore Society's (AFS) annual conference.
-During the review of the graduate students' conference proposals, the Folklore faculty will select at least one student to receive the award.
-More than one student may be selected at the discretion of the faculty.
-The faculty will select the student(s) who submit the most promising proposal(s) and who would benefit the most from the AFS conference experiences.
-A student may receive the award more than once during his or her graduate career.
+The Jack Leggett Folklore Award provided funds to one or more graduate students in Folklore to defray the cost of traveling to and attending the American Folklore Society's (AFS) annual conference.
+During the review of the graduate students' conference proposals, the Folklore faculty selected at least one student to receive the award.
+The faculty selected the student(s) who submitted the most promising proposal(s) and who would benefit the most from the AFS conference experiences.

-The Jack Leggett Award is made possible by a gift from Lynn Leggett, a 2009 graduate of the M.A.
+The Jack Leggett Award was made possible by a gift from Lynn Leggett, a 2009 graduate of the M.A.
 Program in Folklore in honor of her late father, Jack Leggett.